mwombeki6/chief/README.md

 git clone https://github.com/mwombeki6/chief.git

 ```
+## NOTE: install python3[latest_version] by going to the official python website and download python3 latest version from there and follow its instructions on how to install in your specific computing architecture[linux,windows,mac]

 ## 2.📌 Create a virtual environment in the cloned project directory where you'll install all the python libraries